The Science of Data, Signals, and Information

 Advanced topics in robotic motion planning and navigation, including inertial navigation, simultaneous localization and mapping, Markov Decision Processes, Stochastic Receding Horizon Control, Risk-Aware planning, robotic coverage planning, and multi-robot coordination.
 Course work will consist of homework, programming projects, and labs.
 Given in alternate years.
+Not offered 2023-2024.

 Medical imaging technologies will be covered.
 Topics include X-ray radiography, X-ray computed tomography (CT), nuclear imaging (PET & SPECT), ultrasonic imaging, and magnetic resonance imaging (MRI).
-Not offered 2022-23.